basnijholt/home-assistant-streamdeck-yaml/README.md

 </details>

 <details>
-<summary>19. 🌦️ Retrieve weather information and display it on the button:
+<summary>19. 🌦️ Retrieve weather information and display it on the button:</summary>

 ```yaml
 - entity_id: sensor.weather_temperature